 We are unable to store items which are not named or claimed, and these are disposed of at the end of each week.

 Mobile phones and iPods should not be brought on to school premises.
 Some children do need to bring a phone to school e.g. if they travel to school by bus, are going for a sleepover etc. In these cases phones should be handed in to the school office in the morning and collected at home time.

-A school packed lunch will be provided for all children in Reception and Key Stage 1.
+All children in Reception and Key Stage 1 are entitled to a Free School Lunch through the Universal Free School Meals.
+If you would like your child to receive a lunch please speak to the school office who will arrange this for you.
 These lunches do not include drinks, water is provided so if you want your child to have their own drink then one needs to be sent in.
 Children in Key Stage 2 will need to bring a packed lunch, including a drink in a suitable bottle.
 Lunches should be brought to school in a clearly named container.
 Do not include drinks in glass bottles with your child’s lunch.